notsecure/utox-update/README.md

 1. Builds are made locally and signed with libsodium's crypto_sign_ed25519() and my secret signing key then uploaded to dl.utox.org

-2. Updater reads the latest version (dl.utox.org/version), if it already has this version it skips to last step
+2. Updater reads the latest version (dl.utox.org/version1 - 64 byte signature - 4 byte timestamp - 7 byte version string), if it already has this version it skips to last step

 3. Downloads dl.utox.org/OSARCH-latest over http (ex: win64-latest  for windows 64 bit)